 Bereavement Care Group

-This well trained group assists the priest when there has been a death in the parish.
+This well trained group assists the priests when there has been a death in the parish.
 They liaise between family members and the parish and help the family make all the necessary arrangements for the funeral of their loved one.

 Catholic Women's League